Sphere eversion

-such that ƒ0 = ƒ and ƒ1 = −ƒ.
+such that f0 = f and f1 = −f.

 History

 An existence proof for crease-free sphere eversion was first created by Smale (1958).

 It is difficult to visualize a particular example of such a turning, although some digital animations have been produced that make it somewhat easier.
 The first example was exhibited through the efforts of several mathematicians, including Arnold S. Shapiro and Bernard Morin, who was blind.
 On the other hand, it is much easier to prove that such a "turning" exists, and that is what Smale did.